-The SARAH (Sexual Assault Recovery and Healing) Program provides support to those affected by sexual violence through the SARAH Crisis Program and SARAH Counselling and Support Program.
+The SARAH (Sexual Assault Recovery and Healing) Program provides 24/7 crisis support and long-term counselling to those affected by sexual violence in Interlake-Eastern Manitoba.

 SARAH Crisis Program provides 24/7 support to individuals reporting a historical or recent sexual assault at RCMP detachments and emergency departments in North-Eastern Manitoba.